 The Quality Enhancement Plan (QEP)

-The Quality Enhancement Plan is a relatively new element of the accreditation process and is separate from the SACSCOC compliance report the college is required to produce as part of the reaffirmation effort.
+The Quality Enhancement Plan is a relatively new element of the accreditation process.
 By definition, the QEP describes a carefully designed course of action that addresses a well-defined and focused topic or issue related to enhancing student learning.
 It is an opportunity for Daytona State to build upon its quality and effectiveness by focusing on a single issue the college community collaboratively considers critical to student success.
 While the SACSCOC study looks at past behavior, the QEP looks at a future course of action.
-SACSCOC added the QEP component to the reaffirmation process to encourage colleges to launch initiatives that look forward, rather than simply focusing on compliance with existing SACSCOC standards.

-Daytona State's QEP is called Learn to SOAR.
-QEP Director Tom Bellomo has prepared a short primer containing basic information related to this intiative.
+QEP Director Tom Bellomo has prepared an Executive Summary containing information related to the development and implementation of this initiative.

 A more in-depth look at Learn to SOAR is available here.

 (386) 506-3732, LobassT@DaytonaState.edu